mezhanglei/react-easy-formrender/README.md

 - `a[0].b` means the `b` attribute of the first option under the array `a`

 ### Expression Usage
-String expressions are used to describe the linkage of form properties, which are executed by `eval`.
-String expressions are used to describe the linkage of form properties in the communication process with the front and back ends.
+As we all know, if we use `JSON` during the transmission, the form will lose some information that cannot be converted.
+So we use a string expression to describe the form properties linkage, which is executed by `eval`, the string expression is used to describe the form properties linkage in the communication process with the front and back end.
  1. Quick use: Computational expressions wrapping target property values with `{{` and `}}`
 ```javascript
   const [properties, setProperties] = useState({